-Whether you’re cleaning up after kids and pets or simply looking to maintain a tidy home, investing in a good quality vacuum can make all the difference when it comes to keeping your home free of messes, germs and particles — and they’re especially useful if you have kids and pets running around, too.
-“Vacuuming your home on a weekly basis is one of those household tasks that requires relatively minimal effort and instantly makes your home look cleaner,” said Caroline Solomon, a home organizing expert.
+Whether you’re cleaning up after kids and pets or simply looking to maintain a tidy home, investing in a good quality vacuum is essential, no matter your living situation.
+“Vacuuming your home on a weekly basis is one of those household tasks that requires relatively minimal effort and instantly makes your home look cleaner,” says Caroline Solomon, a New York City-based home organizing expert.

 To help you choose the right vacuum for your space, we spoke to home organization experts about the different types of vacuums and how to shop for one.
 We also rounded up their picks for the best vacuums to shop, and considered Select staff favorites for smaller homes, larger homes, homes with pets and more.

 How we picked the best vacuums

 The type of vacuum you buy — whether canister, stick, handheld or robot — depends on the size of your space and your specific cleaning preferences.
 Here’s a summary of the qualities that our experts recommend considering: